NIKUNJMALTARE/Adobe-1A/README.md

 #How to Build and Run the Solution

 1) Clone the Repository
-2) Create a Virtual Environment-- python -m venv venv (command)-- venv\Scripts\activate (activate command)
+2) Create a Virtual Environment: python -m venv venv (command)
-3) Install All Dependencies--
+3) For activating virtual emvironment: venv\Scripts\activate (activate command)
-pip install -r requirements.txt (command)
+4) Install All Dependencies: pip install -r requirements.txt (command)
-4) Download the Model Locally (One-Time)-- python download_model.py (command)
+5) Download the Model Locally (One-Time): python download_model.py (command)
-5) Place your .pdf files into the /input folder
+6) Place your .pdf files into the /input folder
-6) Run the main file--
-python main.py (command)
+7) Run the main file: python main.py (command)

 #Docker Commands